riverdaleGithub/processing_23_24/2/readme.md

 ## 🦊 Step 6: Presentations

 Pick a topic below to research, demo, and teach your classmates.
 This will happen, in the next class!
+First come first choice.
+I will update this list as it progresses.

 <details>
   <summary>Present</summary>